Personal

 Conversion

 Just one year before I became ill, the most significant event in my life occurred.
-I realized that there was a huge void in my life and at last responded to my dad’s repeated invitations to church on “F*R*A*N*TASTIC SUNDAY,” September 14, 1986.
+For a long time I had realized that there was a huge void in my life, and at last I responded to my dad’s repeated invitations to church on “F*R*A*N*TASTIC SUNDAY,” September 14, 1986.
 Three weeks later, on October 5, God answered my prayers to reveal Himself to me.
 I acknowledged that I was (and am) a sinner who needed salvation and accepted Jesus Christ as my personal Savior.

 In many ways, I (immediately and gradually) became a different person.
 God proved Himself strong right away by enabling me to quit smoking “cold turkey.”
 I had been a two-pack-a-day smoker for over ten years.
 In fact, I remember smoking on the way to church on the day I was saved.
 After the service, I was so intensely affected that I thought, “Wow!
 I really need a cigarette!”
 Another voice in my head responded, “Why?”
 I did not smoke on the way to dinner at my parents’ house.
 There my dad told me that Satan especially likes to attack new Christians and believers who have walked with the Lord for many years.
 I knew then that God was going to prove His power in my life by removing my smoking habit.
 He also began to clean up my language, although that process is ongoing.
 A number of my fellow teachers and my principal at Fraser High School noticed the differences in me during my last year there, and I was able to share the cause with some of them.